RThul/RThul.github.io/_pages/group.md

 Past PhD students
 ======
+* Arwa Alfreah: *The impact of input modality on metonymic word learning: exploring incidental and intentional learning in native and non-native English speakers* (2025)
 * Ghozayel Elotteebi: *The role of input modes in the acquisition of Arabic and English idioms in L1 adults, L1 children and L2 English adults* (2024)
 * Sunil Modhara: *Brain dynamics from mathematical perspectives: a study of neural patterning* (2022)
 * Jake Powell: *Statistical modelling of Ca<sup>2+</sup> oscillations in the presence of single cell heterogeneity* (2022)